Adria-F/Tesseract-Engine/README.md

 ##  Controls:

 * Right click to rotate the camera arround itself.
-* Right click + ìWASDî to move the camera.
+* Right click + ‚ÄúWASD‚Äù to move the camera.
 * Alt + left click to rotate the camera arround an object.
 * Mouse wheel to zoom in/out.
 * Mouse wheel click to move the camera across camera local Y and X axis.